Clinical Trials for Ages 2 to <6 Years

 - Transaminase elevations were more common in patients who had abnormal transaminases at baseline

-- Ivacaftor exposure in patients age 2 to less than 6 years administered either 50 mg or 75 mg of KALYDECO oral granules every 12 hours was similar to that observed in older patients administered KALYDECO tablets
+- Ivacaftor exposure in patients age 2 to <6 years administered either 50 mg or 75 mg of KALYDECO oral granules every 12 hours was similar to that observed in older patients administered KALYDECO tablets

-The efficacy of KALYDECO in patients age 2 to less than 6 years
+The efficacy of KALYDECO in patients age 2 to <6 years

 was extrapolated from patients age 6 years and older with support from